 Preventing Tick-borne Illnesses

 Deer ticks (also known as Ixodes scapularis) carry more than Lyme disease.
-There are at least four infections one could get if bitten by a deer tick: Lyme disease, Anaplasmosis, Babesiosis, and Powassan disease.
+There are at least five infections one could get if bitten by a deer tick: Lyme disease, Anaplasmosis, Babesiosis, Borrelia miyamotoi and Powassan disease.

-Symptoms of Lyme disease, Anaplasmosis and Babesiosis are very similar and include fever, headaches, body aches and sometimes a skin rash.
+Symptoms of Lyme disease, Anaplasmosis Babesiosis and Borrelia miyamotoi are very similar and include fever, headaches, body aches and sometimes a skin rash.
 Powassan disease is more distinct as it can cause meningitis and encephalitis, which causes fevers, headache, weakness, confusion, loss of coordination, speech difficulties and seizures.